opendeps/specification/README.md

 ---

+## Types of metadata

+Dependencies have metadata.
+The more specific the metadata, the greater the confidence an environment meets your app's requirements.

+Key metadata:

+- **OpenAPI spec**: each dependency can provide an API specification using the OpenAPI standard.
+This provides information about the dependency, such as its version and endpoints.
+- **Inline metadata**: each dependency can specify the required version, which can be validated against its specification, to ensure that the right dependency is present

+It is good practice to specify the version of each dependency, the URL to its specification and its availability probe endpoint.
+This enables tools to automate more development and deployment tasks.

 ## Self-hosting OpenDeps files in your app

 In trusted environments, you may wish to serve your OpenDeps manifest from your application.

-**Important:** You should consider who should have access to the information in your OpenDeps manifest, as it may contain sensitive data about your appliction.
+**Important:** You should consider who should have access to the information in your OpenDeps manifest, as it may contain sensitive data about your application.

 By convention, you host your application's OpenDeps file at the following path: